AUTOGENERATED FILE! PLEASE DON'T EDIT HERE. EDIT THE SOURCE NOTEBOOKS INSTEAD

 SliceablePlot.""" # SliceablePlot

-answer = partial(SliceablePlot, plotF=f) # SliceablePlot
+answer = partial(SliceablePlot, plotF=f); update_wrapper(answer, f); return answer # SliceablePlot

 @property # SliceablePlot